okonomichiyaki/supercat/010-F02-founder.md

 - Spend additional actions if needed to execute Move

 Parade Fleets
-: Place ships where bot would gain control.
+: If bot has the initiative would not otherwise declare an undeclared ambition *(i.e. bot is not winning or tied for first place)* declare an ambition no rival is winning.
+Place ships where bot would gain control.
 If bot is a Regent, become an Outlaw.

 Events
 : If bot is a Regent, then Event cards are critical.